 Heavy rains in August compounded the problem by washing the loose sandy soil through into the pipe the hole in the side of the pipe.
 The force of the water carried this soil downstream in the pipe.
 The area received more than 4 inches of rain from August 1 through 26, when filling of the void began.
 Crews worked 24/7 to slowly fill the void with a light-weight grout, making sure the suspended gas and water lines were protected.
 Surveys show the pavement rose 1.5 to 1.75 inches after the void was filled, as compared to surveys before the void was filled.

 Traffic was reduced to only one lane on the north side of Main Street midway between Third and Fourth streets to ensure public safety.
 An early inspection of the pipe from June 21 shows a deteriorated pipe with exposed rebar, but no cave-in.

 MSD commissioned an inspection of the concrete Ohio River Interceptor — an 84-inch sewer pipe — in November 2017 and used technology that allows engineers to analyze the pipe without having to empty it.
 The resulting March 2018 report, reveals that some of the concrete and rebar support systems have worn away between Fourth and Seventh streets.

 MSD closed the southside parking lane on Main Street between Fourth and Seventh streets in April to ensure public safety from the threat of a potential cave-in of the pipe.
 Work then began with a team of consultants to develop a plan to repair this vital infrastructure with the least disruption to this vibrant area of our community.

-The $20 million repair project involves MSD building a temporary “pump-around” system to remove wastewater flow from the damaged section of pipe, so that workers can go underground and make repairs from within the 7-foot wide pipe.
-Workers will enter the pipe through small existing hatches in the pavement at 4th and Main streets.
+The $20 million repair project requires a “pump-around” to remove wastewater flow from the damaged section of pipe so that workers can go underground and make repairs from within the 7-foot tall pipe.
+Workers enter the pipe through existing hatches in the pavement at Fourth and Main streets.